sethvincent/development-environments-for-beginners/book.md

 Last login: Fri Sep 14 06:22:31 2012 from 10.0.2.2
 ```

-We'll now install ruby and related tools, and get started building applications.
+We'll now install Node.js, its dependencies, and related tools, and get started building applications.
 Complete all the following instructions while logged in to the vagrant machine.

 ## Install git & dependencies

 To get started, we'll need to install git and some necessary system dependencies while logged in to the virtual machine:

 ```
-sudo apt-get install git gcc make
+sudo apt-get install git gcc make curl
 ```

 ## Installing node.js